How Freaked Out is Shreveport About Fearsome Friday the 13th?

 Sharron Reeves Strawn

 As the mother of two black cats who were with me for 18 and 17 years respectively, I can say I am not superstitious.
 Now, if something bad happens to me next Friday after proclaiming this on FB, that could change.

 The last FRIDAY the 13th that sticks out in my mind the whole world shut down!
 Medical people don’t like FRIDAY the 13th… people be acting a fool!

 As you can tell, Shreveport-Bossier isn't too worried about Friday the 13th.
-After all, we have bigger things to worry about, like pandemics!
+After all, we have bigger things to worry about!